xbobekf/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/ConcurrentHashSet.md

 The iterable method returns an iterable of the elements in the set.
 This method is implemented using the keySet method of the ConcurrentHashMap, which returns a set of the keys in the map.
 The set is then converted to an iterable using the asScala method from the Scala standard library.

 Overall, the ConcurrentHashSet class provides a thread-safe way to store a set of elements in a multi-threaded environment.
-It is intended to be used as a building block for other concurrent data structures in the Alephium project.
+It is intended to be used as a building block for other concurrent data structures in the Oxygenium project.
 An example usage of the class is shown below:

 ```
 val set = ConcurrentHashSet.empty[Int]